opral/monorepo/packages/github-lint-action/MARKETPLACE.md

-# 🥷 Ninja i18n - GitHub Lint Action
+# Automate your i18n linting for pull requests

-Automate your i18n workflow and ensure that your i18n files are always up to date with the latest changes in your source code.
+Ensure that your i18n files are always up to date with the latest changes in your source code.

 ## Features